p3rpl3xdd/UsernameGenerator/README.md

 # UsernameGenerator
- This is a quick python3 script to generate multiple username variations gathered from OSING
+ This is a quick python3 script to generate multiple username variations gathered from OSINT